zhenrong-wang/hpc-now/README.md

 - Destroy the cloud cluster (**`hpcopr destroy ...`**) -->
 - Remove the cloud credentials (optional, **`hpcopr remove ...`**)

-*An example of an HPC-NOW cluster running Paraview*
+*DEMO: An example of an HPC-NOW cluster running Paraview*
 ![example](./img/run_paraview.png)

 ## **3.5 The Installer Commands**